THE BACK

 Once entirely painted, let it dry for at least 24 hours.
 Then, make sure to iron and heat seal your design.
 This will help set and preserve the paint.
 I iron the front and back of the fabric for 10 seconds over each area, making sure to protect the paint by putting something like a layer of cloth between it and the iron.
 Letting the iron touch the paint can cause discoloration.
 After that, I heat seal it by putting it in the oven for 5-15 minutes at 450 degrees Fahrenheit.
 You can also use a heat gun for this.
 I do not recommend using a hair dryer for heat sealing as it will not get hot enough.

 If you're making the piece on a separate piece of fabric, you'll need to sew it on like a patch.
-I suggest checking out the patches page.

 OTHER METHODS

-If you’re a digital artist, there’s an even easier method for a custom back available.
 Sites like Spoonflower allow you to upload your own design.
 By doing this, you get a printed piece of fabric of whatever piece of artwork you’ve made and uploaded, which you can then cut out and sew on as a patch.
 I’ve done this before and it works fine.
 The easiest back design of all is to take a band t-shirt you like, cut the design out, and sew it on.
 You can also look for large back patches anywhere you’d look for other patches.

 QUICK TIP